About Tuthill

 Criminal Records

 The criminal records system in Bennett County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Bennett County Sheriff's Office and the South Dakota Unified Judicial System maintain these records.
-Residents can conduct background checks through the South Dakota Bureau of Investigation, which provides access to statewide criminal history information.
+Residents can conduct background checks through the South Dakota Division of Criminal Investigation, which provides access to statewide criminal history information.
 The Bureau offers services such as fingerprint-based checks, which are often required for employment or licensing purposes.

 Vital Records